 The San Juan Skyway cuts through some of the most spectacular and mountainous terrain in North America.
-On it’s 233-mile multi-highway journey, it passes by Durango, Dolores, Telluride, Ridgway, Ouray and Silverton.
+On its 233-mile multi-highway journey, it passes by Durango, Dolores, Telluride, Ridgway, Ouray, and Silverton.

-There are many overlooks with places pull your car over.
+There are many overlooks with places to pull your car over.
 They usually have a few info boards to let you know the local history and other tidbits.
 Each town along the way offers unique gems worth visiting.

-This national scenic byway also contains the stretch of road known as the Million Dollar Highway because of its million dollar views.
+This national scenic byway also contains the stretch of road known as the Million Dollar Highway because of its million-dollar views.
 This official stretch covers 25 miles between Ouray and Silverton, but the unofficial route continues south to Durango for a total of 70 miles.

 The San Juan Mountains in southwestern Colorado are a particularly steep and stunning section of the Rocky Mountains.
-The total drive on the San Juan Skyway takes around 5 hours with no stops … but why rush.
+The total drive on the San Juan Skyway takes around 5 hours with no stops … but why rush?

 The route crosses several mountain passes: